The X Factor (American TV series): Announcement and launch

 On January 11, 2010, News Corporation (via Fox News in the U.S. and The Times in the UK) reported that Cowell would leave American Idol after season 9 in order to bring The X Factor to the United States in September 2011.
 Cowell told the Television Critics Association that he was leaving American Idol so that he could judge and act as executive producer of the American version of The X Factor.
-Additionally, Cowell signed a long-term contract with Sony Music, who already supported Syco Music artists in the UK, under which he was involved with the production of the U.S. version of the show and also worked with the artists who won recording contracts.
+Additionally, Cowell signed a long-term contract with Sony Music, who already supported Syco Music artists in the UK, under which he was involved with the production of the American version of the show and also worked with the artists who won recording contracts.

 In November 2010, Fox began airing short commercials for the program, which displayed the text "Coming to America Fall 2011".
 The New York Times described the commercials as efforts by the network to set up the launch of The X Factor as a television "event."
 In February 2011, during Super Bowl XLV, Fox unveiled the official logo for the show in a promo starring Cowell.
 A second promo was shown during the course of that evening, featuring Katy Perry, Justin Bieber, Black Eyed Peas, Usher, Lady Gaga, The Pussycat Dolls, and Madonna.
 This promo gave rise to speculation about who would join Cowell on The X Factor judging panel.